-Our Kalimpong travel starts with Cafe Kalimpong – one of the new cafes that came up in the outskirts of Kalimpong city.
-The cafe is located at about 10 minutes walk from the main town towards Durpin monastery.
+Our Kalimpong travel starts with Cafe Kalimpong – one of the new cafes that came up on the outskirts of Kalimpong city.
+The cafe is located about a 10-minute walk from the main town towards Durpin monastery.
 In addition to food, the cafe offers an amazing Kalimpong aerial view.
-One can try typical cafe food like pizza, burgers, pastry with coffee.
+One can try typical cafe food like pizza, burgers, and pastry with coffee.

 For breakfast, we had some coffee and pastries.
 Unfortunately, the Tingmo and Aludum were not available.
 Nevertheless, the Red Velvet Cake was a pleasure to taste.
 The sweetness is rightly balanced and moist enough.
 Moreover, enjoy the cake with creamy and mild bitter hot chocolate.
 Personally, the Cappuccino was not as strong as I prefer.
 About coffee, I shall suggest an improvement from my end.

 Post breakfast, we drove towards the Morgan House.
 I always wanted to stay at Morgan House during Kalimpong travel.
 But never got any availability there.
 The property lies on the way towards Durpin Hill.
 These days they do not allow non-staying tourists to enter inside premises.
 So, we headed towards Zong Dhog Palri Fo Brang Monastery or Durpin Monastery, passing through the military cantonment.
 Oh boy, what a wonderful decision we took.
 The beautiful-looking monastery was empty, and not a single soul aside from us.